The Kilarc Project |

 |

-The basic reconstruction plan is based on the idea that about a third of the Kilarc canal can be turned into a natural steelhead spawning ground with appropriate design and management.
-This site will produce a large number of juvenile fish which will be released via a fish by-pass conduit down to the Old Cow.
-Upstream migration will not be encouraged because the habitat available in the bypassed Old Cow Creek area is generally unsuitable for expansion of fish spawning or juvenile rearing.
-This difficulty is compounded by the difficulty upstream migration due to the many barriers to upstream migration in the Old Cow and a large resident population of non-migratory rainbow.
+The basic reconstruction plan is based on the idea that about a third of the Kilarc canal (headrace) can be turned into a natural steelhead spawning ground with appropriate design and management.
+This site will produce a large number of juvenile fish which will be released via a fish by-pass conduit to an existing small stream below the existing trash rack area of the project down to the Old Cow where significant juvenile and adult habitat exist.
+Upstream migration will not be encouraged because the habitat available in the bypassed Old Cow Creek area is generally unsuitable for expansion of fish spawning or juvenile rearing due to the steep valley sides.
+This difficulty is compounded by the difficulty upstream migration due to the many barriers to upstream migration in the Old Cow and a large resident population of non-migratory rainbow in the area from 60 years of stocking.
 There are a number of changes that have to be made in the fish spawning habitat areas of the Kilarc canal.
 The major engineering and management features include:

-These are the main features.
-Using the canal as a spawning ground, The DH plan will produce and emit more naturally raised juvenile rainbow downstream from our nature-like spawning facility that would be produced from the bypass reach with more water it it.
-The best use of the Kilarc facility is to produce green power and steelhead.
+Using the canal as a spawning ground, this Alternative will produce and emit more naturally raised juvenile rainbow downstream from our nature-like spawning facility than would be produced from the bypass reach with more water it it.
+These fish will be of the best genetic stock available as determined by agency and staff biologists.
+Currently there is not yet any discussion what that genetic stock should be nor on what are the genetic objectives of the facility.
+The choice of objectives between "more fish (CDFG)", "more anadromy (NMFS)", "more DPS/local fish (USFWS)", and "more heritage/ancestral fish" is not obvious.
+These alleles may not have significant overlap, nor be independently fertile under current conditions.
+The best use of the Kilarc facility is to produce green power and O. mykiss.
 The primary reasons for this include:

 These are our current work.
 DiscussionThis KC Web site will track DH progress in building this alternative plan.
 This site will be used to the extent there is interest as a communications tool for all parties to communicate on this project.
 The intent at this point is to put copies of all relevant documents and communications on this site so all will have access to the review process as it goes along.
 There are several ways the public can be heard.
 The following are listed in increasing effectiveness and difficulty: